THE MINDFUL BODY BLOG

 Thanks so much for accommodating me, it was really helpful and enlightening.
 Overall, I have gained a sense of appreciation for myself and my efforts.
 That I have been doing well after all and have self-awareness.
 Thanks for showing me that.

-I bought a couple ice cream sandwiches yesterday and this time, I felt excitement and fondness instead of guilt.
+After that, I bought a couple ice cream sandwiches yesterday and this time, I felt excitement and fondness instead of guilt.
 The ice cream sandwiches remind me of my younger days and my younger brother.
-I will surely enjoy it when I eat them at some point.
+Surely, I will enjoy it when I eat them at some point.

 I also got myself a bunch of flowers to set near my lunch table because as you said, it is about making an experience out of it.